eskevv/lla-to-ecef/README.md

 ### About Tests
 * I wanted to include additional tests just to be sure things work corectly and to showcase what testing framework I use.
 I opted for the
 Catch2 framework here that works very well and is easy to setup.
 The few tests I created are placed in the tests directory next to the src dir.
-I tested some of the assignment problems and also a different way to calculate the velocity, although not many tests cases were actually implemented.
+Tests also include different way to calculate the velocity

 ---
 ### Additional Notes